XanaduAI/torontonian-sampling/README.md

 # Torontonian Sampling

-### Using samples from the Torontonian to ...

-This repository contains the source code used to produce the results presented in *"insert paper title here"* [arXiv:1809.04680](https://arxiv.org/abs/1809.04680).
+This repository contains the source code used to produce the results presented in *"Classical benchmarking of Gaussian Boson Sampling on the Titan supercomputer"* [placeholder for arXiv:XXXX.XXXXX](https://arxiv.org/abs/XXX.XXXX).

 ## Contents